 HOAs may decide to stick with printed newsletters, but the envelope or newsletter fold must be attractive.
 Otherwise, residents will toss it.
-If the newsletter arrives from a familiar source, like the HOA or management company, the envelope will more likely be opened.
-Consider branding the envelope with the HOA’s logo so it stands out from junk mail.
+If the newsletter uses a familiar brand or logo, like one belonging to the HOA or management company, the envelope will more likely be opened.

 The newsletter should be short (1-3 pages), well written, and easy to read.
-People have short attention spans and don’t want to read a newspaper.
+People have short attention spans and don’t want to read a novel.

 Design matters when it comes to printed newsletters.
-Avoid using the same elements everywhere.
+Avoid using the same elements everywhere (don’t use the same font for everything).
 Change up the typeface, color, size, line thickness, shape, and spacing where appropriate.
 Make sure the different elements work together and are esthetically pleasing.